Center for Housing Equity and Opportunity in Eastern Connecticut launches with inaugural gathering at Conn

-The piece, performed by five Connecticut College student dancers, Kaya Blumenthal-Rothchild ’20, Grace Bradley ’18, Kelli Carlson ’18, Emily Green ’18 and Sophia McLaughlin ’20, includes prerecorded audio of women reading direct quotes from before and during the campaign.
+The piece, put on by five Connecticut College student dancers: Kaya Blumenthal-Rothchild ’20, Grace Bradley ’18, Kelli Carlson ’18, Emily Green ’18 and Sophia McLaughlin ’20, includes pre-recorded audio of women reading direct quotes from before and during the campaign.
 Some quotes are also spoken by the dancers during the performance.

 “It’s a reclamation of words spoken about women,” Lieblein-Jurbala said.

-Adjudicators for the ACDA New England Conference, who selected the piece for the national festival, called “...and I will never, ever let you down,” “a sophisticated and relevant statement in a charged political moment that utilizes the power of both subtle and not-so-subtle gesture.
-It immediately and thoroughly immerses the view in the world it creates, revealing its social commentary through masterful layering.”
+Adjudicators for the ACDA New England Conference called “...and I will never, ever let you down,” a sophisticated and relevant statement in a charged political moment that utilizes the power of both subtle and not-so-subtle gesture.
+It immediately and thoroughly immerses the viewer in the world it creates, revealing its social commentary through masterful layering.”

-“The dance community will get a great sense of who we are with this very powerful, highly political piece,” she said.
+“The dance community gets a great sense of who we are with this very powerful, highly political piece,” she said.